 South of Concordia along the Santa Fe Trail is Marion County, another one of the original early-day counties, which also has a rather unique history that began over in Russia.
 Except for seven families, the entire village of Alexanderwohl, Russia, immigrated to North America in 1874, seeking religious freedom and economic opportunity.

-Page 2 of 2 - Six hundred of those German-Russian Mennonite emigrants bought land in western Marion and eastern McPherson Counties and settled in eight related villages that altogether were known as the New Alexanderwohl community in Kansas.
+Six hundred of those German-Russian Mennonite emigrants bought land in western Marion and eastern McPherson Counties and settled in eight related villages that altogether were known as the New Alexanderwohl community in Kansas.

 The origin of the name goes back to the year 1821, when a large group of Mennonite colonists met Russian Emperor Alexander on the road.
 He asked where they were going; they said to a new settlement in Russia; he wished them well.
 Thus, Alexander inspired the name of their Russian village, Alexander well, or Alexanderwohl.
 The communities within New Alexanderwohl were Gnadenfeld, Gnadenthal, Blumenfeld, Blumenort, Hochfeld, Gruenfeld, Springfeld and Emmathal.

 Reference: “Early Days in Kansas” by Bliss Isley.